 We at TACLA believe in the power of listening to and recording the stories and wisdoms of those who came before us and did the necessary work to pave a way for us in the present.
 We hope to use our creative abilities to engage, expand, and critique the work of our elders, and tell our own stories to forge different ways.

-TACLA is a meeting ground for creative storytelling and intergenerational engagement, nurtured by and for our communities.
-We are committed to creative research, artful representation, and equitable outreach to tell intentional narratives about our histories, presents, and futures.
+TACLA is a meeting ground for creative storytelling and intergenerational engagement, nurtured by, in, with and for our communities.
+We are committed to creative research, artful representation, equitable outreach, and accessible presentation to tell intentional narratives about our histories, presents, and futures.

 Jasmine is a Singaporean-born interdisciplinary artist and arts programmer.
 The founder of Project 40 Collective, managing editor at LooseLeaf Magazine and producer at Teh People Studio, she works in writing and mixed media.
 She holds an MA in English, Diaspora and Transnational Studies (U of Toronto), with a focus on race, creative resistance and power.
 She is widely known as a tea lady.